IISResetMe/Legislator/README.md

 ### From PowerShell Gallery

-Legislator is listed on PowerShell Gallery
+Legislator is listed on PowerShell Gallery and can be installed with a single command:

 ```powershell
 Install-Module Legislator